The Street, Elmsett, Ipswich, Suffolk IP7 6PA

 Mrs Nathalie Hooper is the online safety lead and has completed the Suffolk County Council online safety training course.
 Our school website has links to sites that offer advice and information about online safety.
 We recommend that you visit these sites regularly for the most up to date advice.

-The Child Protection leads are Mrs K Irwin and Mrs E Burdiss.
+The Child Protection leads are Mrs E Burdiss and Miss C Bloomfield.
 The Child Protection Governor is Mr N Askew.

 The staff at the school are up to date with current procedures for keeping children safe in education and everyone is committed to ensuring that this is a high priority for our school.
 We use the most up to date resources.
 If you would like support or advice on any child protection issues you can contact any of our staff or our Child Protection leads.